logzio/logz-docs/_source/user-guide/accounts/manage-the-distributed-tracing-account.md

 ##### Configure which accounts can access a tracing data source

 Each Distributed Tracing account can function as a data source for other Logz.io accounts.
-To manage access to your tracing data, you create an access list of the Logz.io accounts that can view the span data for each tracing account.
+To manage access to your tracing data, you create an access list of the Logz.io main account and sub accounts that can view the span data for each tracing account.
+You can see the list of all the sub accounts (and main account) in the top right of the application page, in the account selector.

 When users are logged in to an account in the access list, they can choose the tracing account as a data source in the Jaeger interface of the Tracing tab.